mukherjee-sayan/tchecker/README.md

 in the proceedings of CAV 2019, LNCS 11561 [link to paper](https://link.springer.com/chapter/10.1007%2F978-3-030-25540-4_3)
  - *Reachability for Updatable Timed Automata Made Faster and More Effective* <br>
  Paul Gastin, Sayan Mukherjee, B Srivathsan <br>
- in the proceedings of FSTTCSS 2020, LIPIcs 182 [link to paper](https://drops.dagstuhl.de/opus/volltexte/2020/13288/)
+ in the proceedings of FSTTCS 2020, LIPIcs 182 [link to paper](https://drops.dagstuhl.de/opus/volltexte/2020/13288/)

 This implementation adds the algorithm option `gsim`, which can be selected while running TChecker using the flag `-a`.